NanoBobbi/OnMyMac/README.md

 5. myGitLog.txt records my learning process of git command.
 6. triangle.c prints an triangle on terminal used by a double nest function.
 7. variableArguments.c shows the usage of variable arguments in C.
+8. format.c shows how print different formats of numbers as decimal(base 10),octal(base 8) and hexadecimal(base 16).
+9. scanf.c shows the usage of scanf().
+10. boo.c shows the bool type in C is _Bool.
+11. string.c shows the usage of string.